Packaging Recycling and Sustainability Symbols in the EU: An Overview

 Submit a certification application

-Companies should apply by filling in the relevant form on the TÜV AUSTRIA website.
+Companies should apply for certification by filling in the relevant form on the TÜV AUSTRIA website.

 The form requires several pieces of information, including: